cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 ![avs-internet-connectivity-settings](https://user-images.githubusercontent.com/110976272/224350509-83e7d75d-5880-4385-8831-87b1b05827a9.png)

-This repo is about option 1 and how to leverage an Azure Firewall or a FW NVA already used in an Azure VNets environment and extend it to AVS inspection and AVS internet connectivity.
+This repo is about option 1 and how to leverage an Azure Firewall or a FW NVA already used in an Azure VNet environment and extend it to AVS inspection and AVS internet connectivity.

 Most of these designs are already documented across multiple sources and have been referenced accordingly in this article.